(Updated in March 2020)

 There are two likely outcomes: you’ll be sent a list of items that you have to double check or prepare to ensure that everything is Lightning compliant, or maybe there will be no issues.
 Either way you then have to create a transition timetable for Salesforce Lightning, including testing (in a sandbox at first!) and end-user training.

 Mainly, we don’t recommend waiting for Salesforce to move you over, do it at a time, place and pace of your own choosing.
 Follow the Get Started guide, as Salesforce has put considerable efforts into this, based on best practice and feedback from other organizations that have made the move.

-If this all seems too much, I’ll put on my Consultant hat and suggest consider leveraging a Consulting Partner, who will be able to help you through this entire process and use their experience to unlock further benefits.
-They’re skilled in these one-off projects which you may not need to do on a daily basis.
+If this all seems too much, I’ll put on my Consultant hat and suggest that you consider leveraging a Consulting Partner, who will be able to help you through this entire process and use their experience to unlock further benefits.
+They’re skilled in these one-off projects that may fall outside of the day-to-day remit of most Salesforce Admins.